Home

 Timing of deliveryNear term, closing earlyTerm

-Mode of deliveryVaginalMay need C/S in a giant variety
+Mode of deliveryVaginalMay need C/S in a wide variety

-Postnatal managementBowel condition & abdomen sizeSize and abdomen space
+Postnatal managementBowel condition & abdomen sizeSize and abdominal space

 Surgical optionsReduction and repair-primary delayedPrimary, delayed, secondary, conservative,